 The AMP manager will create an entry on the Reports form, where you can view the report.

 Scheduled Report

-Follow the steps below to create a report automatically with a scheduled scan:
+Follow the steps below to create a report with a scheduled scan, using the AMP Web Console:

-- 1 Click the Schedules group. - 2 Click the Scheduled Scans shortcut.
+- 1 Click the Scan Schedules button in the Navigation pane. - 2 Click the Add icon to create a scheduled scan.